 This difference leads to critical stresses, splintering, and ultimately to the rupture of the wood.
 Alternating freezing and thawing of water entering the cleft considerably worsens the situation in the central part of the split tree trunk, forming frost cracks in early spring on warm sunny days.
 The greatest shrinkage occurs if the moisture content of the wood slightly exceeds the value of the hygroscopicity limit.

-The least likely cause of frost vertical cracks in the tree is considered to be a significant temperature difference between the central and peripheral parts of the damaged tree trunk, when, with a sudden decrease in temperature, the outer layers of wood are cooled and compressed more strongly than the inner ones vertical splits.
+The least likely cause of frost cracks vertical cracks in the tree is considered to be a significant temperature difference between the central and peripheral parts of the damaged tree trunk, when, with a sudden decrease in temperature, the outer layers of wood are cooled and compressed more strongly than the inner ones vertical splits.

-These vertical cracks in the tree form immediately, and their appearance is accompanied by a strong frost cracking.
-With a subsequent increase in warm temperatures, the compressed outer layers again assume the same volume, and the crack closes so tightly that in summer it is difficult to notice the newly formed vertical cracks in the tree.
+These vertical cracks in the tree form immediately, and their appearance is accompanied by a strong frost cracks.
+With a subsequent increase in warm temperatures, the compressed outer layers again assume the same volume, and the frost crack closes so tightly that in summer it is difficult to notice the newly formed vertical cracks in the tree.

 Is it possible to repair a split tree trunk?

 Answering the question, what causes a tree trunk to split vertically, we would like to note the following:

 It is possible, but on condition that the tree is not split in half, but only covered with light cracks in the tree trunk.